• Distance 5km

 How to get to Canso Plane Crash Site

-Since you are parking in Pacific Rim National Park, you will be required to purchase day passes for the number of users in your vehicle.
+Since you are parking in Pacific Rim National Park, you are required to purchase day passes for the number of users in your vehicle.
 These can be purchased from a machine at the lower Radar Hill parking lot or at the Visitor Centre at the Highway #4 junction to Ucluelet.

 Although we try to keep information as current as possible, www.tofinohiking.com makes no warranty or representation as to the availability, quality, fitness for purpose, conditions or accuracy of the information provided with respect to this trail or trails.
 The information provided herein is further subject to our Terms of Use.